-- More ecommerce sites may sign up for Payments now that Subscriptions is free
+- More ecommerce sites may sign up for Payments now that it supports Subscriptions

 - WooCommerce makes their own recurring income at (almost) 3 percent + $0.30 for every time a subscription payment is processed

 Ecommerce sites will also see the benefits of the pairing.
-Payments includes Subscriptions automatically, which means less development work.
-And sites that previously delayed releasing a subscription product can make their move with less overhead.
+Payments includes easy integration of the Subscriptions extension, which means less development work.
+And sites that previously delayed releasing a subscription product can make their move now.

 How does WooCommerce Payments + Subscriptions compare with the competition?

-I’m glad someone at WooCommerce pulled out their calculator and figured out that the payment fees of a recurring subscription outweigh that annual renewal payment.
-Other ecommerce tools have been offering similar functionality at varying prices and levels of complexity for years.
+Other ecommerce tools have been offering similar subscription functionality at varying prices and levels of complexity for years.
 Here are how some of the other options stack up:

 - Shopify: Subscription apps are available on the Shopify App Marketplace, but there is no native subscription tool.
 Some of these apps charge fees for subscription payments.
 Other apps like Recurring Order and Subscription do not charge fees, but funnel payments through the Shopify payments gateway, where you may get charged per payment.

 - BigCommerce: BigCommerce offers several apps for subscriptions and recurring billing you can add on to your ecommerce store.
 These apps range from free to custom pricing with an array of features.